Find out answers to all your school visit questions.

 The school sessions are aimed at Year 2 to 8 pupils.

-We offer two types of sessions – 90 minute morning/afternoon sessions and an extended 180 minute session.
+We offer two types of sessions – 90 minute galleries-based morning/afternoon sessions and an extended 180 minute archive-based session.

 Both types of session include:

-We are excited to add extended 180 minute sessions to our schools' programme this year.
-The new extended 180 minute sessions allow pupils to get hands-on with Roald Dahl’s drafts and letters from our archive in an active and fun way.
+The extended 180 minute sessions allow pupils to get hands-on with Roald Dahl’s drafts and letters from our archive in an active and fun way.

 We have been running a successful and popular schools’ programme programme for over 10 years.
-Like all centres of excellence, we want our sessions to be as sparky and as relevant as possible so we have updated and expanded our offer.
+Like all centres of excellence, we want our sessions to be as sparky and as relevant as possible so we updated and expanded our offer in 2017.
 Although we still offer 90 minute sessions, these have new content and structure so they are different to the sessions that we have offered before.

 If you’ve visited us before, some elements will be familiar such as exploring our galleries and creating in the Story Centre, and you may visit the replica Writing Hut (depending on the session you choose).
 But we know that you can access knowledge about Roald Dahl without visiting us, so we don’t provide talks about Roald Dahl facts; instead, all elements of your visit will focus on an aspect of the writing process, using the unique resources of the Museum to bring this to life.

-You can bring up to 35 students for each session.
-If you booked all three sessions you could bring a maximum of 105 students.
+You can bring up to 32 students for each session.
+If you booked all three sessions (2 x 90min galleries-based sessions and 1 x 180min archive-based session) you could bring a maximum of 96 students.
 See our school visit timetable for more information.

 Our sessions are very busy and packed full of great activities for the children to do.
-For you and your class to get the most out of the sessions we need to maintain strict start and finish times which don’t allow for additional snack breaks (a 30minute lunch break is included in the 180min session).
-If you are travelling a long way to the Museum and you think your children will need a snack before lunch, we suggested providing them with this to eat on the coach or when you arrive at the coach drop off.
+For you and your class to get the most out of the sessions we need to maintain strict start and finish times which don’t allow for additional snack breaks (a 30 minute lunch break is included in the 180 minute session).
+If you are travelling a long way to the Museum and you think your children will need a snack before lunch, we suggest providing them with this to eat on the coach or when you arrive at the coach drop-off point.
 If you have children or adults with specific requirements which means that they will need to eat during a session, please make the Learning Team aware of this at the point of booking.

-Morning 90 minute sessions start at 10am and afternoon sessions from 12.30pm.
-The extended 180 minute sessions start at 11am and run until 2pm with a 30 minute lunch break included.
-Sessions run Tuesdays to Fridays in Bucks term time weeks.
-Extended sessions run on Tuesdays and Wednesdays.
-We run both types of sessions on some Mondays – please contact us for availability.
+Morning 90 minute galleries-based sessions start at 10am and afternoon sessions from 12.30pm.
+The extended 180 minute archive-based sessions start at 11am and run until 2pm with a 30 minute lunch break included.

 See our school visit timetable for more information.